 5.4.
 Requirements relating to the certification of on-board diagnostic systems

 5.4.1.
-A manufacturer may ask the responsible authority to accept an OBD system for approval even if the system contains one or more deficiencies so that the specific requirements of this UN GTR are not fully met.
+A manufacturer may ask the responsible authority to accept an OBD system for certification even if the system contains one or more deficiencies so that the specific requirements of this UN GTR are not fully met.

 5.4.2.
 In considering the request, the authority shall determine whether compliance with the requirements of this UN GTR is unfeasible or unreasonable.